-The Insurer's financial condition is satisfactory if:
+The Insurerøs financial condition is satisfactory if:

-- under the base scenario, it meets the minimum regulatory capital requirement throughout the forecast period, i.e. being solvent; and - under all the tested prescribed and plausible adverse scenarios, the Insurer's assets exceed liabilities throughout the forecast period, i.e. being capital adequate.
+- under the base scenario, it meets the minimum regulatory capital requirement throughout the forecast period, i.e. insurerøs having an excess of assets over liabilities by an amount of applicable solvency margin; and - under all the tested prescribed and plausible adverse scenarios, the Insurer's assets exceed liabilities throughout the forecast period.